maziac/DeZog/documentation/Usage.md

 - listFiles: An array of list files.
 Typically it includes only one.
 But if you e.g. have a list file also for the ROM area you can add it here.
 Please have a look at the [Listfile](#listfile) section.
 - startAutomatically: If true the program is started directly after loading.
 If false the program stops after launch.
-(Default=false).
+(Default=true).
+Please note: If this is set to true and a .tap file is loaded it will stop at address 0x0000 as this is where ZEsarUX tape load emulation starts.
 - skipInterrupt: Is passed to ZEsarUX at the start of the debug session.
     If true ZEsarUX does not break in interrupts (on manual break)
 - codeCoverage: If enabled code coverage information is analyzed and displayed (source code lines are highlighted).
 Useful especially for unit tests but can be enabled also in "normal" launch configurations.